glhkang/aitheria/README.md

 # 🧠 aitheria

-aitheria is a lightweightfrontend interface for exploring multi-character, mood-driven interactions with **google gemini**. designed for quick experimentation with **agentic ai architectures** and **prompt engineering** workflows.
+aitheria is a lightweight frontend interface for exploring multi-character, mood-driven interactions with **google gemini**. designed for quick experimentation with **agentic ai architectures** and **prompt engineering** workflows.

 ## ✨ features